esp-rs/book/src/getting-started/toolchain.md

     ```shell
     espup install
     ```
-   This command also installs the `stable` toolchain for RISC-V devices.

-    If you want to install the toolchain only for Xtensa devices:
-    ```shell
-    espup install --targets esp32,esp32s2,esp32s3
-    ```
-    You can modify the `--targets` argument to install the toolchain for a certain device.

 3. On Unix systems, set Up the Environment Variables: See the different methods in [`espup` Readme][source-file-espup].
 Windows users don't need to do anything else.

 [espup-github]: https://github.com/esp-rs/espup